pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 In progress on 20 March 2023

-The release of OpenShift 4.7 added a new vSphere Installer Provisioned Installation (IPI) option that makes it very easy to quickly spin up an OCP cluster in an EXSi environment.
+The release of Red Hat OpenShift 4.7 added a new vSphere Installer Provisioned Installation (IPI) option that makes it very easy to quickly spin up an OCP cluster in an EXSi environment.
 This is great for testing or development.

 The "straight" out of the box installation creates three control plane nodes and three worker nodes with minimal effort.
 The vSphere IPI installation optional supports additional customizations, but in this example I will not use any of the customization capabilities.